Aquilus7/Reapeated-anova/README.md

-# Reapeated-anova
+# Repeated-anova
-Reapeated anova for R language
+Repeated anova for R language
+An easy script for calculate Repeated anova and post hoc analysis based on bruceR packages Results would be output to a txt file